RichardHarwood/leaf-random-walk-/README.md

 # Understanding Airspace in Leaves: 3D Anatomy and Directional Tortuosity
-## Code to calculate directional tortuosity for the whole leaf and leaf sub volumes

 ## Background
 Leaves vary in porosity (the proportion of air) and tortuosity (the amount of twists and turns) and this variation is related to leaf function.
 To investigate these properties we